 Carbon Engineering (CE) was founded in Calgary, Alberta, by Harvard Professor David Keith.
-As an avid mountaineer, passionate Arctic explorer, and son of a wildlife biologist, with a cross-disciplinary background in experimental physics, hardware engineering, atmospheric research, and public policy, David’s views on climate change came from a vast range of experiences and perspectives.
+An avid mountaineer, passionate Arctic explorer, and son of a wildlife biologist; with a cross-disciplinary background in experimental physics, hardware engineering, and public policy, David’s views on climate change came from a vast range of experiences and perspectives.

 David and others started to investigate Direct Air Capture, as an additional tool to emissions reductions, due to the growing awareness that the world would not only need to bring emissions to zero, but would also need to remove carbon back from the atmosphere.
 With support from a team of academic scientists, business leaders, and strategic investors, David founded CE to take a promising concept into real-world, hardware-driven engineering and design.
 Only by rolling up their sleeves to build and test hardware would the team determine how to deliver a reliable and economical air capture technology.

 Following years of prototyping and technology research and development, in 2015 CE moved to Squamish, British Columbia, to build an operational pilot plant.
 It was from this new headquarters that our team fully demonstrated our Direct Air Capture and AIR TO FUELSTM technologies.
 We first captured CO2 from the air in 2015, and produced our first batch of ultra-low carbon synthetic fuel in 2017.